Past Events

 The Leadership Speaker Series is excited to host Olympian, motivational speaker, entrepreneur, and author Idara Otu.
 Ms. Otu’s experience evidences that the corporate arena, entrepreneurship, and social impact can coexist.
 During her time on campus, she will discuss the intersection of her areas of expertise with postures of leadership to include character, virtue, and ethics; as well as flourishing and the common good.
 She will galvanize us towards perseverance and resilience as she shares about Winning Beyond the Finish Line: Leadership Lessons From the Track.

-Fall 2024 Speakers
+Fall 2024 Speaker

 Dr. Natasha Sistrunk Robinson, A Sojourner's Truth: Cultural Humility & Crafting True Narratives